EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 nucleus displaces.
 The effect is usually very small.
 Forces should be exactly consistent with the energy if the shape of the partial waves is frozen, however, which you can do with [**HAM\_FRZWF**](/docs/input/inputfile/#ham).

-To what extent the basis set affects the forces is taken up in Section [6.4](/tutorial/lmf/lmf_bi2te3_tutorial/#forces-and-basis-set-completeness).
+To what extent the basis set affects the forces is taken up in the [Additional Exercises](/tutorial/lmf/lmf_bi2te3_tutorial/#additional-exercises).

 ##### 5.4 _Convergence in LMXA_
 [//]: (/tutorial/lmf/lmf_bi2te3_tutorial/#convergence-in-lmxa)